 Another key species is the skylark.
 Fortunately it is still common throughout Dartmoor, heather and grass moorland being one of its favoured habitats.
 However, numbers have fallen nationally by 54% over the last 25 years, giving cause for grave concern.
 If we are not careful, the glorious sound of skylarks singing overhead during the spring and summer will be a thing of the past.

 The ring ouzel is another special bird occurring on Dartmoor's upland heathland.
 This handsome thrush has been recently listed as a species of high conservation concern due to continued declines.
-About 30 pairs of ring ouzel breed on Dartmoor.
+Fewer than 10 pairs of ring ouzel now breed on Dartmoor.

 Substantial areas of heather moorland occur within four Sites of Special Scientific Interest (SSSIs) on Dartmoor - North Dartmoor, South Dartmoor, East Dartmoor and Holne Woodlands.
 A relatively small area occurs within the Wistman's Wood National Nature Reserve.
 Dartmoor National Park own large areas at Holne Moor and Haytor, while the National Trust have another substantial area around the Upper Plym valley.
-Two-thirds of the moorland is now managed under Dartmoor Environmentally Sensitive Area management agreements.
+Much of the moorland is now managed under environmental land management schemes.

 The main threats to heather moorland are overgrazing and too frequent swaling (burning).
 Leisure activities, military training, gorse and bracken invasion, nutrient enrichment and acid rain and other factors which can have adverse impacts on some areas.
 Much of the moorland is common land and the Commoner’s have a duty of care to look after it.